Last Updated on

 If you’re wondering about the Bichon-Shih Tzu’s personality, rest assured that this crossbreed is a very good doggo and is excellent for new and experienced pet owners alike.
 Because of its versatility and affectionate manner, they’re good for families, singles, and seniors.

-This Teddy Bear Zuchon has a playful spirit and zero hunting instinct.
+This fluffy canine has a playful spirit and zero hunting instinct.
 They won’t have trouble getting along with any pet you have, and of course, your kiddos.
 Since this pooch is small and fragile, make sure the little ones know how to handle your pup with care.

 Need convincing?
 Watch this precious Zuchon puppy have a blast scampering about his new home!

 What’s even better is that Tzu Frises aren’t yappy at all.
-Your teddy bear pup will usually only bark to alert you.
+Your Zuchon pup will usually only bark to alert you.
 If you love dogs, but you’re also someone who enjoys a peaceful home, then this fido might be a good fit.

 Both the Shih Tzu and Bichon Frise are companion breeds, so it’s no surprise that the Zuchon wants nothing more than to spend time with her family.